LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 Group By
 --------

-A :dfn:`group by` clause permits similar elements to be grouped together by a particular key expression and represented as a single object called a :dfn:`queriable_grouping`.
+A :dfn:`group by` operation permits similar elements to be grouped together by a particular key expression and represented as a single object called a :dfn:`queriable_grouping`.
 This new object can be further used throughout the query expression.
 A ``queriable_grouping`` object maintains a reference to each